DASH: A Meta-Attack Framework for Synthesizing Effective and Stealthy Adversarial Examples: Introduction

 Adversarial examples against deep neural networks (DNNs), which add imperceptible perturbations to clean images to induce misclassification (targeted/untargeted) \cite{goodfellow2014explaining}, have attracted significant attention from the research community.
-Various attack methods, including FGSM \cite{goodfellow2015explaining}, PGD \cite{madry2018towards}, and CW \cite{carlini2017towards}, as well as adaptive evaluation frameworks such as AutoAttack \cite{croce2020robustbench}, have been developed to benchmark both defended and undefended models.
+Various attack methods, including FGSM \cite{goodfellow2014explaining}, PGD \cite{madry2017towards}, and CW \cite{carlini2017towards}, as well as adaptive evaluation frameworks such as AutoAttack \cite{croce2020reliable}, have been developed to benchmark both robust and undefended models.
 However, the majority of these approaches prioritize imperceptibility by constraining perturbations within a small $\ell_p$-norm ball, with $\ell_2$ and $\ell_{\infty}$ norms being the most common ones.

 Yet, minimizing $\ell_p$-norm does not always yield high perceptual similarity to the human visual system \cite{zhang2018unreasonable, laidlaw2020perceptual,sharif2018suitability}, despite imperceptibility being a fundamental design goal of stealthy adversarial examples.
 This disconnect has motivated the adoption of perceptually-aligned similarity metrics such as Structural Similarity Index (SSIM) \cite{wang2004image}, Learned Perceptual Image Patch Similarity (LPIPS) \cite{zhang2018unreasonable}, and Fréchet Inception Distance (FID) \cite{heusel2017gans} to better assess visual quality \cite{li2024advad, chen2024diffusion}.
-However, attacks optimized under these perceptual metrics often suffer from reduced success rates—particularly against robust, defended models (see Table~\ref{tab: main_result})—highlighting a critical trade-off and leaving significant room for improvement.
+However, attacks optimized under these perceptual metrics often suffer from reduced success rates; particularly against robust models (Table~\ref{tab: main_result}), highlighting a trade-off and leaving room for improvement.

-Designing effective attacks against a wide range of models, especially hardened ones, remains non-trivial and often requires deep, manual effort—an observation consistently echoed in the literature on $\ell_p$-norm attacks \cite{carlini2017towards, athalye2018obfuscated, croce2020reliable}.
+Designing effective attacks against a wide range of models, especially hardened ones, remains non-trivial and often requires deep, manual effort, an observation consistently echoed in the literature on $\ell_p$-norm attacks \cite{carlini2017towards, athalye2018obfuscated, croce2020reliable}.
 This complexity intensifies when attempting to simultaneously preserve high perceptual fidelity, thus underscoring the need for systematic and automated strategies that can generalize across models while aligning better with human vision.
 Given the extensive body of work on $\ell_p$-bounded attacks, including those targeting robust models, it is natural to ask:

 \emph{Can we leverage the strengths of these existing attacks to compose stronger adversarial examples that are also more perceptually aligned?}